 Fall is the season to think spring-flowering bulbs—colorful tulips, cheerful daffodils, fragrant hyacinths.
-To help make your spring garden as trouble-free as possible, we’ve answered some of the most commonly asked questions, here.
-For a list of recommended spring-blooming bulbs, see “Spring-Blooming Bulbs” in our information archive.
+To help make your spring garden as trouble-free as possible, we answered some of the most commonly asked questions here.
+For a list of recommended spring-blooming bulbs, visit Types of Spring-Blooming Bulbs in our information archive.

 Don’t forget to add fall color to your garden with interesting and exciting fall-flowering bulbs like Lycoris (Spider Lilies, Magic Lilies, or Naked Ladies), hardy Cyclamen (which will often bloom for up to two months), sunny yellow Sternbergia, Colchicum (which are rodent-proof), and fall-blooming Crocus.

 Try cheery little Muscari (Grape hyacinths), dainty white Galanthus (Snowdrops), or your favorite daffodil varieties.
 Other bulbs include the nodding flowers of Fritillaria meleagris (Checker Lily), Ornithogalum umbellatum (Star-of-Bethlehem), and the May-flowering Wood Hyacinths and English Bluebells.
 Spring flowering Lily-of-the-Valley pips are available in February.
 Areas under deciduous trees, like oaks and maples, will often get full sun in early spring, before trees fully leaf out, and may support early-blooming sun-loving varieties.